Deuteron electromagnetic form factors and tensor polarization observables in the framework of the hard-wall AdS/QCD model: Hard-wall model of AdS/QCD

-For the $V_z=0$ gauge choice, the equation of motion (EOM) obtained from the action Eq.(\ref{3}) for the Fourier components $\widetilde{V}_{\mu}^a(q,z)$ is \cite{35,36,37,38,39}:
+For the $V_z=0$ gauge choice, the EOM obtained from the action in Eq. (\ref{3}) for the Fourier components $\widetilde{V}_{\mu}^a(q,z)$ is \cite{35,36,37,38,39}:

-For the $\widetilde{V}_{\mu}^a(q,z)=V_{\mu}^a(q)V(q,z)$ separation, the $V(q,0)=1$ UV and $V'(q,z_{0})=0$ IR boundary conditions are imposed on the solution of Eq.(\ref{4}) for the vector field.
-By solving the EOM Eq.(\ref{4}) the bulk-to-boundary propagator for the vector field was found as below \cite{35,37,38,39} :
+For the $\widetilde{V}_{\mu}^a(q,z)=V_{\mu}^a(q)V(q,z)$ separation, the $V(q,0)=1$ UV and $V'(q,z_{0})=0$ IR boundary conditions are imposed on the solution of Eq. (\ref{4}) for the vector field.
+By solving the EOM in Eq. (\ref{4}), the bulk-to-boundary propagator of the vector field is found as \cite{35,37,38,39} :